hyperledger-archives/composer/packages/composer-website/jekylldocs/business-network/bnd-deploy.md

 ---
 layout: default
-title: Deploying and Updating Business Networks
+title: Deploying Business Networks
 category: tasks
 section: business-network
 index-order: 503
 sidebar: sidebars/accordion-toc0.md
-excerpt: How to deploy or update Business Networks
+excerpt: How to deploy a business network
 ---

-# Deploying and Updating Business Networks
+# Deploying Business Networks

 Before a business network definition can be deployed it must be packaged into a _Business Network Archive_ (.bna) file.
 The `composer archive create` command is used to create a business network archive file from a business network definition folder on disk.